uasi/extract-apple-voice-memos-transcript/README.md

 ## Transcript data format

-Apple Voice Memos stores transcripts in `.m4a` files using the `tsrp` atom (box), which appears to be an Apple-proprietary extension.
+Apple Voice Memos stores transcripts in `.m4a` files using the `tsrp` atom[^atom], which appears to be an Apple-proprietary extension.
 The atom hierarchy is:

 ```
 moov